AnnaT1990/SAR_forecast_experiment/2022-2023_48h_experiment/one_flow_package/README.md

 ### Notes
 - All output paths are configured in `Modules/config.py`.
-- Notebooks are included for additional visualisation and deformation analysis but are not required to reproduce the main results.
+- Notebooks are included for additional visualisation, extr a processing and deformation analysis but are not required to reproduce the main results.

 ## References & Related Projects

 - **SAR image warping (Nansen Center)**: